cstrouse/Dell-PowerEdge-T30-Hackintosh/README.md

     * 12190000

 With these settings I had full hardware video acceleration and was able to view DRM-protected content (FairPlay 1.x and FairPlay 2.x/3.x).
 FairPlay 4.x for Apple TV is not working for me and I'm not sure why yet.
 I'm guessing it's because my system doesn't have a fully supported wifi/bt setup and my USB wifi adapter is seen as an ethernet interface.

+I sold my RX580 to quiet the machine, reduce power consumption, and because my 4k displays look way sharper over DP when using the iGPU vs the RX580.
+I have no idea why this seems to be the case but it's enough of a change that I've switched to solely integrated graphics.
+If you run the iGPU by itself use `0x191B` for the device ID.

 ## SMBIOS